Legionn-cs50/AetherLock/README.md

 # AetherLock

-AetherLock is a secure and intuitive password manager designed to keep your credentials safe while offering a seamless user experience.
-Built using Electron, AetherLock ensures that your passwords remain protected using industry-standard encryption techniques and hashing algorithms.
+AetherLock is a secure and intuitive password manager designed to safeguard your credentials while providing a seamless user experience.
+Built using Electron, AetherLock ensures that your passwords remain protected with industry-standard encryption techniques and hashing algorithms.

 ---

-## 🔒 Why Choose AetherLock?
+## Why Choose AetherLock?

-With the increasing number of online accounts we create daily, password security has never been more critical.
-Many users struggle to remember complex passwords or reuse the same password across multiple sites, making them vulnerable to cyber threats.
+As the number of online accounts we create continues to rise, password security has never been more important.
+Many users struggle with remembering complex passwords or resort to reusing the same password across multiple sites, which exposes them to significant security risks.

-AetherLock provides a simple yet powerful solution, offering secure password management, encryption, and monitoring features to keep your data safe from unauthorized access and breaches.
+AetherLock offers a powerful solution by providing secure password management, encryption, and monitoring features to protect your data from unauthorized access and breaches.

 ---

-## 🌟 Key Features
+## Key Features

-### 🔑 Secure Password Storage
+### Secure Password Storage
-- Your passwords are safely stored locally on your device using **Keytar**, ensuring full control over your sensitive information.
+- Your passwords are securely stored locally on your device using **Keytar**, ensuring that you retain full control over your sensitive information.

-### 🔐 Encryption & Hashing
+### Encryption & Hashing
 - The **master password** is securely hashed using the **SHA-256** algorithm.
-- All stored service passwords are **encrypted** with your master password using **Crypto-JS**, providing strong security.
+- All stored service passwords are **encrypted** with your master password using **Crypto-JS**, providing robust security.

-### 📊 Password Strength Evaluation
+### Password Strength Evaluation
-- AetherLock analyzes the strength of your passwords and provides recommendations to enhance security.
+- AetherLock evaluates the strength of your passwords and offers recommendations for improving security.

-### 🔍 Data Breach Monitoring
+### Data Breach Monitoring
-- Integration with **Have I Been Pwned (HIBP) API** allows you to check if your passwords have been exposed in known data breaches.
+- Integration with the **Have I Been Pwned (HIBP) API** enables you to check if your passwords have been exposed in known data breaches.

-### ⚡ Password Generation
+### Password Generation
-- Easily generate **strong and unique passwords** tailored to your security preferences.
+- Effortlessly generate **strong and unique passwords** tailored to your security needs.

-### 🎨 Modern & Clean UI
+### Modern & Clean UI
-- The user interface is designed to be **user-friendly, minimalistic, and efficient**, allowing quick access to all essential features.
+- The user interface is designed to be **user-friendly**, minimalistic, and efficient, providing quick access to all essential features.

-### 📂 Service Details Management
+### Service Details Management
 - Click on a saved **service name** to view stored credentials.
-- You can also **edit or delete entries** as needed.
+You can also **edit or delete entries** as necessary.

-### 🛠️ Account Recovery
+### Account Recovery
 - If you forget your **master password**, AetherLock offers a recovery process using a **memorable recovery phrase** set during registration.

-### 🖥️ Windows Support
+### Windows Support
-- Currently, AetherLock is available exclusively for **Windows**.
+- AetherLock is currently available exclusively for **Windows**.

-### 🚀 Full Local Control
+### Full Local Control
-- Unlike cloud-based password managers, **all your passwords are stored locally** on your device, ensuring maximum privacy and security.
+- Unlike cloud-based password managers, **all your passwords are stored locally** on your device, ensuring the highest level of privacy and security.

 ---

-## 🛡️ Security Measures
+## Security Measures

 AetherLock takes security seriously.
 Here’s how we protect your data:

-### 🔒 End-to-End Encryption
+### End-to-End Encryption
 - Your stored passwords are **encrypted** using your **master password**, ensuring that only you can access them.

-### 🔄 Strong Hashing Algorithm
+### Strong Hashing Algorithm
 - The master password is **hashed using SHA-256** before being stored, preventing unauthorized access in case of data exposure.

-### 📴 Offline-First Approach
+### Offline-First Approach
-- All data remains **on your device**, minimizing risks associated with online storage and cloud-based leaks.
+- All data remains **on your device**, minimizing risks associated with online storage and cloud-based breaches.

-### ✅ Data Integrity Checks
+### Data Integrity Checks
-- The application verifies **data integrity** to prevent unauthorized modifications.
+- The application performs **data integrity checks** to prevent unauthorized modifications.

 ---

-## 🛠️ Installation
+## Installation

-### 🖥 Windows
+### Windows
-1. Prejdi na stránku **[Releases](https://github.com/moje-meno/moj-repo/releases)**.
+1. Go to the **[Releases](https://github.com/moje-meno/moj-repo/releases)** page.
-2. Stiahni najnovší inštalačný súbor (`Password-Tools-Setup.exe`).
+2. Download the latest installer (`Password-Tools-Setup.exe`).
-3. Spusti inštalátor a postupuj podľa pokynov.
+3. Run the installer and follow the on-screen instructions.

 > **Note:** AetherLock is still in the **development and testing phase**.
-The installation process will be added soon.
+As a result, the installation may trigger a security warning due to the lack of digital signing.
+This is a known issue and can be bypassed by proceeding with the installation.

 ---

-## 📖 How to Use
+## How to Use

 1. **Create an Account**: Register with a **strong master password** and set a **memorable recovery phrase**.
 2. **Save Your Credentials**: Add your accounts and securely store their login details.
-3. **Check Password Strength**: Review your stored passwords’ **security levels** and improve them if necessary.
+3. **Check Password Strength**: Review your stored passwords' **security levels** and enhance them if necessary.
-4. **Monitor Data Breaches**: Use the built-in **HIBP API integration** to check if your passwords have been compromised.
+4. **Monitor Data Breaches**: Use the integrated **HIBP API** to check if your passwords have been compromised.
 5. **Manage Your Credentials**: Click on a **service name** to view, edit, or delete stored passwords.
-6. **Recover Your Account**: If you forget your **master password**, restore access using your **recovery phrase**.
+6. **Account Recovery**: If you forget your **master password**, restore access using your **recovery phrase**.

 ---

-## 📜 License
+## License

-This project is licensed under the **MIT License**.
-See the LICENSE file for details.
+This project is licensed under the **Apache-2.0 license**.
+See the LICENSE file for more details.

 ---

-## ✍️ Author
+## Author

 Legionn

 ---

 AetherLock is committed to providing a **secure and user-friendly** password management experience.
-Stay tuned for future updates and improvements! 🚀
+Stay tuned for future updates and improvements!

+---

+Let me know if there’s anything else you’d like to adjust!